The 20 Best Primary Progressive Aphasia Doctors in The United States

 Offers Telehealth

-Bradford Dickerson is a Neurologist in Boston, Massachusetts.
+Bradford Dickerson is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Dickerson is rated as an Elite provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Frontotemporal Dementia, Primary Progressive Aphasia, Dementia, and Alzheimer's Disease.
-Dr. Dickerson is currently accepting new patients.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Frontotemporal Dementia, Primary Progressive Aphasia, Dementia, and Alzheimer's Disease.

 Elite in Primary Progressive Aphasia